Chad Says It Foiled destabilisation Bid By Officers - UrduPoint

 Chad Says It Foiled 'destabilisation' Bid By Officers

-N'Djamena, Jan 6 (UrduPoint / Pakistan Point News - 6th Jan, 2023 ) :The government in Chad has said that it had foiled an "attempted destabilisation" plot by army officers and a prominent human rights activist.
+N'Djamena, Jan 8 (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) :The government in Chad said Thursday that it had foiled an "attempted destabilisation" plot by army officers and a prominent human rights activist.

 A group of 11 officers, led by Baradine Berdei Targuio, president of the Chadian Organisation of Human Rights, were behind the attempt, according to a government statement.